mubashirzamir/image-optimizer/README.md

-Here's a `README.md` file for your image optimization CLI tool:

----

 # 📷 optimize-images

 A simple Node.js CLI tool that optimizes images by converting them to **WebP** format with multiple **responsive sizes** using the [Sharp](https://sharp.pixelplumbing.com/) library.